 RAPS Fellows require a unique dedication to the regulatory field that is illustrated by a history of commitment and success.
 It’s what you do outside of your “9 to 5” that will make you a strong Fellow candidate.
 You mentor, write articles, volunteer your time, speak at conferences, you go above and beyond your job description to nurture the profession—these are the things that set you apart from your peers and the attributes we are seeking.

 The rigorous selection process guarantees that only regulatory professionals with the highest qualifications and experience are elected.
 Applications, evaluated by a selection committee of rotating RAPS fellows, are reviewed yearly.

 » Application Information and Selection Process

-- Represent the profession as leaders at RAPS regulatory programs and other scientific meetings
+- Provide on-going representation as a leader at RAPS regulatory programs and other scientific meetings

 - Participate in forums covering key issues and trends facing the profession